brightmart/machine_translation/README.md

 3.<a href='https://github.com/tensorflow/nmt'>Neural Machine Translation (seq2seq) Tutorial</a>

-4.<a href='Subword Neural Machine Translation'>https://github.com/rsennrich/subword-nmt</a>
+4.<a href='https://github.com/rsennrich/subword-nmt'>Subword Neural Machine Translation'</a>

 for any question or suggestion, you can contact brightmart@hotmail.com